CaptSolo/BSSDH_2023_beginners/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/CaptSolo/BSSDH_2023_beginners/blob/main/notebooks/test_python_setup.ipynb)

 If you can run the above Notebook in enviroment of your choice (Google Colab, or locally) with no errors - you are ready for the workshop!

+### Python Essentials and Text Analysis with NLTK

+In this introductory session, students will become acquainted with the versatile Jupyter Notebooks platform for Python programming.
+We will begin by exploring Python's fundamental data structures, including lists, dictionaries, and tuples.
+Next, we will delve into text analysis by learning how to read, filter, and convert text files, as well as work with folders.
+By introducing the Natural Language Toolkit (NLTK) library, students will gain hands-on experience in processing and analyzing textual data.
+This comprehensive first day will provide a strong foundation in Python and set the stage for more advanced topics on Day 2.

 ## Day 2 - 26.07.2023 - 11:00